 Budapest Hotels with Danube River Views

-There's something magical about waking up to the sight of the Danube River flowing through the heart of Budapest.
-The panoramic stretch of the river through the city is so spectacular that UNESCO designated it a World Heritage site in 1987.
-From your hotel window, you'll witness the Gothic spires of Parliament piercing the sky, the illuminated Buda Castle perched majestically on the hill, and the iconic Chain Bridge connecting two worlds.
-A river-view room transforms your stay from memorable to extraordinary, offering front-row seats to one of Europe's most breathtaking urban panoramas.
+Waking up to see the Danube River flowing through Budapest is pretty amazing.
+The river view through the city is so good that UNESCO made it a World Heritage site back in 1987.
+When you look out your hotel window, you'll see Parliament's Gothic towers reaching up into the sky, Buda Castle all lit up on the hill, and the famous Chain Bridge connecting both sides of the city.
+Having a room with river views changes your whole stay from just nice to absolutely incredible.
+You get front row seats to one of Europe's most beautiful city views.

 Luxury Hotels with Danube Views